robgonnella/ardi/README.md

-# Arduino Hacking
+# Ardi

-Ardi is a tool for compiling, uploading code, and watching logs for your usb connected arduino board from command-line.
-This allows you to develop in an environment you feel comfortable in, without needing to use arduino's web or desktop IDEs.
+Ardi is a command-line tool for compiling, uploading, and watching logs for your usb connected arduino board.
+Ardi allows you to develop in an environment you feel comfortable, without being forced to use arduino's web or desktop IDEs.

+Ardi's `--watch` flag allows you to auto re-compile and upload on save, saving you time and improving efficiency.

-This tools should work for all boards and platforms supported by arduino-cli:
+Ardi should work for all boards and platforms supported by arduino-cli.
+Run `ardi init` to download all supported platforms and indexes to ensure maximum board support.

+Once initialized run `ardi go <sketch_dir> --watch --verbose` and ardi will try to auto detect your board, compile your sketch, upload, watch for changes in your sketch file, and re-compile and re-upload.

+Ardi stores all its data in a `.ardi` directory in the users home directory to avoid any conflicts with existing `arduino-cli` installations.

+Use "ardi [command] --help" for more information about a command.
+___

 ## Prereqs
-___

 Install golang: https://golang.org/doc/install